 4. Image Backups

-An image-based backup, also known as disaster recovery or disk imaging, allows you to create a full disk backup of your entire system (or one or more partitions), including your operating system, your applications and all of your data rather than just your files and folders.
+An image-based backup, also known as disaster recovery, disk image or system image backup, allows you to create a full disk backup of your entire system (or one or more partitions), including your operating system, your applications and all of your data rather than just your files and folders.
 This type of backup is saved as a single file that is often referred to as an image.

-Image backups are very effective in disaster recovery scenarios when you need to restore your entire system to an entirely new system.
+A full system image backup is very effective in disaster recovery scenarios when you need to restore your entire system to an entirely new system.
 When you create an image backup of your server you can quickly restore your entire server exactly as it was, to a new server, even if that server contains dissimilar hardware.
-Image backups offer a secure means to save a safer snapshot of your entire system, which can be saved to multiple storage devices, giving you a backup of your backup.
+A Windows image backup offers a secure means to save a safer snapshot of your entire system, which can be saved to multiple storage devices, giving you a backup of your backup.

-Image backups offer the absolute fastest recovery option available when you need to restore your entire system.
-Image-level backups also have the option to be restored to physical or virtual machines.
-Image backups can also be mounted to restore just a single file without having to restore the entire system.
+Image backups are performed using disk imaging software and offer the absolute fastest recovery option available when you need to restore your entire system.
+Image-level backups also have the option to restore image to a physical or virtual machine.
+A system Image backup can also be mounted to restore just a single file without having to restore the entire system.

 5. Copy Jobs

 With Copy jobs you can select the exact directories and files you want to duplicate in their native file format.
-Copy jobs result in files that are the exact same size as the original files, so you will need to make sure that you have enough storage space on the destination device before starting the copy job.
-Copy jobs are helpful when you want a secondary set of your files that you can access at any time without requiring any backup software to recover the files.
+Copy jobs result in files that are the exact same size as the original files, so you will need to make sure that you have enough storage space on the destination device before starting the Windows file copy job.
+Copy jobs are helpful when you want to create a fast file copy to have a secondary copy copy set of your files that you can access at any time without requiring any backup software to recover the files.

 Which server backup methods are right for you?

-Now that you are educated about the different backup methods, it’s time to decide what method is best for you.
+Now that you are educated about the different backup methods, it’s time to decide what method or types of backup are best for you.
 Here are a few options to consider:

 - Monthly Image Backup, Weekly Full Backup, and Daily Differential Backups